 Written by: Angeline Antonakos Boswell, KGHP Researcher

-LOCATION ON THE WALKING TOUR: The old LaSalle Hotel, where the decision to purchase the church was made in the 1960s, 303 Bagot St
+LOCATION ON THE WALKING TOUR: The old LaSalle Hotel, now the LaSalle Mews, where the decision to purchase the church was made in the 1960s, 303 Bagot St

 AUDIO CLIP: LISTEN TO JOHN KARKOULIS EXPLAIN HOW THE GREEK COMMUNITY PURCHASED AND RENOVATED THE CHURCH IN THE 1960s

 English Translation: More Greeks started arriving and settling in Kingston.
 Most of them were working in restaurants and coffee shops.
 Greeks decided to make a community, to get a church and pay for a priest.
 Many new Greeks were arriving, yet there was no Greek community.
-There were 15-20 ‘old families’ from before the war established in Kingston.
+There were 15-20 ‘old families’ from before the war established in Kingston by the time I arrived there.
 As more people were arriving, half the Greeks were going to the services from the priest from Ottawa and half were going to the services from the priest from Watertown.
 It was split in half.
 An archbishop named Athinagoras visited Kingston and saw how the Greeks were organized.
-He united them in one place, the LaSalle hotel.
+He united them in one place, the LaSalle Hotel, now the LaSalle Mews.
 They spoke about how they will go about organizing their community.
 That is when the Greek Community of Kingston was established.
 George Speal and John Karkoulis, among others, worked towards buying a church.
 Every month, everyone in the Greek community set aside money to purchase it.
 They bought a church at Johnson Street, which is still the Greek Orthodox Church today.
 The building had been a different type of church beforehand.
 There was not a permanent priest at the beginning.
 For ceremonies (baptisms, funerals, weddings, holidays …) they would bring a priest from Toronto, Ottawa, Watertown, etc. Later the community hired full-time priests.